 The course explores fundamental concepts of management theory as applied to health care.
 Students will examine the organizational structure of the health care delivery system and administrative processes such as planning, problem solving, decision making, and quality productivity improvement.
 Emphasis will also be placed on the major issues and problem areas confronting health service administrators.

-Discuss the role of the manager in relation to conflict management.
+- Discuss the role of the manager in relation to conflict management.

 Management and Leadership Roles and Functions

-Recognize the roles of managers and leaders in the diversified health care industry.
+- Recognize the roles of managers and leaders in the diversified health care industry.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.